Thomas H. Taylor: American Civil War service

 On August 7, 1861, General Joseph E. Johnston combined two Kentucky battalions into the 1st Kentucky Infantry Regiment.
 Lieutenant Colonel Taylor was ordered to take command.
 On September 28, 1861, the regiment skirmished with small Union Army units as the Confederates evacuated Mason's Hill and Munson's Hill, about four miles from Alexandria, Virginia.
 Taylor was promoted to colonel on October 14, 1861.
 On December 20, 1861, the regiment fought at the Battle of Dranesville as part of a large foraging party under the overall command of Brigadier General J.E.B.
 Stuart.
 Taylor became separated from his men while moving down his line and had to extricate himself from behind enemy lines after nightfall.

 Taylor's regiment was assigned to Brigade 5, Division 1 of the Army of East Tennessee in March 1862.
 The 1st Kentucky Infantry was a 12-month regiment which was mustered out of the Confederate States Army in the summer of 1862.
 Taylor was assigned to brigade command in the Department of East Tennessee by Major General E. Kirby Smith.
 This division served at Cumberland Gap and in Kentucky.

 Thomas H. Taylor was appointed brigadier general on November 4, 1862, but the Confederate Senate refused the appointment when Confederate President Jefferson Davis failed to nominate Taylor.

-After commanding a brigade in Major General Carter L. Stevenson's division of the Department of Mississippi and East Louisiana from December 1862 through April 1863, Taylor became provost marshal and inspector general for the Army of Mississippi under Lieutenant General John Pemberton at Vicksburg, Mississippi.
+After commanding a brigade in Major General Carter L. Stevenson's division of the Department of Mississippi and East Louisiana from December 1862 through April 1863, Taylor became provost marshal and inspector general for the Army of Mississippi under Lieutenant General John C. Pemberton at Vicksburg, Mississippi.
 He was in command of an attack on Donaldsonville, Louisiana on June 27, 1863 or June 28, 1863, which was repulsed in part by gunboats on the Mississippi River.

 Taylor was captured at the fall of Vicksburg to Union forces commanded by Major General Ulysses S. Grant on July 4, 1863 He was paroled, went to Montgomery, Alabama, and was later exchanged.